foureyes/csci-ua.0479-spring2021-001/slides/db/postgres.markdown

 * preferred installation is to use [homebrew](https://brew.sh/)
 	* `brew install postgresql`
-	* watch output of install, and copy command given
+	* start with `brew services start postgresql`
-	* (`pg_ctl -D /usr/local/var/postgres start` # start server!)
+	* (it's possible to manage outside of brew as well with `pg_ctl -D /usr/local/var/postgres start`)
-	* super user is your username, no password if connect locally
+	* super user is your username, no password if connected locally
 * Linux or Windows 10 - WSL
 	* Linux - apt / pacman / etc. (super user is `postgres`)